 The extra capacity—15 gallons vs. our previous 3 gallons— means we won’t be emptying the tank nearly as frequently.
 When we do, it’ll likely be while driving on gravel roads.
 This played out exactly as planned during the first trip.

 One thing I may add is a second drain pipe in case of super cold temps and frozen pipes.
 This would allow emergency sink draining directly onto the ground.
+Photos show the hole I pre-drilled for this, which I capped off for now.

 Gray Water Tank Parts List: